 2. Low-interest cards

 The low-interest card is for the realtor who constantly carries a balance.
 They can’t quite seem to pay those suckers off but at least make payments.
 Audi has to get paid first and whatever is left goes to the credit card.
-Because this scenario suggests okay debt management, the optimal card is one with a low-interest rate to minimize all those profits to the credit card companies in the form of
+Because this scenario suggests okay debt management, the optimal card is one with a low-interest rate.

 3. The “as much credit as I can get” card